eric-vo/themeparkify/README.md

 `helpers/embed.py` contains useful functions for creating and modifying Discord embeds, such as generating errors or adding entities and their locations to the embed as fields.

 `.env` contains information like tokens, IDs, and API keys necessary for the bot to function.
-This file as declared in `.gitignore`.
+This file is declared in `.gitignore`.

 `.gitignore` ignores any non-important or sensitive files that should not be committed to the Git repository.